 18 per km |

 Mumbai is home to some of the best fitness studios and movie theatres.
-Now, we don’t know much about how bad you need to hit a gym, but if you’re looking to save money, just try and get on a local train.
+Now, we don’t know much about how badly you need to hit a gym, but if you’re looking to save money, just try and get on a local train.
 If not anything, it’ll be enough workout for your arms.
 You know, while trying to not fall off after getting bulldozed by hundreds of other stressed homo sapiens.
 Challenge accepted?

 Category |